 expensive and tend to slow your computer down unnecessarily as they have become large

-scheduled weekly scan of your computer.
-Regardless of the AV program you choose,
+let it do the scheduled weekly scan of your computer.
+Regardless of the AV program you

-manually update the virus definitions regularly.
-If you do install new AV software, un-install
+choose, manually update the virus definitions regularly.
+If you do install new AV software,

-all others as having more than one anti-virus program is counter productive as they tend to
+un-install all others as having more than one anti-virus program is counter productive as

 Microsoft Windows (all versions) needs to be updated

 releases patches for the operating systems on the second Tuesday of every month.
 Set